Extremes in Minnesota COVID-19 cases and deaths, but no sign of trend yet

 The COVID Exit Strategy website calculates an even higher positivity rate of 6.9% in Minnesota, based on a slightly different method of analyzing cases by the dates they are reported rather than the dates when samples are collected.

 The status of the pandemic is variable across the state.
 Lincoln County in southwestern Minnesota had one of the highest rates of new infections in July, following a campground concert at which the virus spread.
-Rates have subsequently declined, though.
+Rates have subsequently declined.

 Other outdoor events did not produce the outbreaks that had been feared.
 Free testing clinics found low infection rates among protesters and first-responders on the streets following the May 25 death of George Floyd.